-Susie Vickery is an embroidery artist who is based in London, Mumbai and China.
-She combines embroiderery, graphic storytelling and animation to produce amazing pieces of work.
-I’ll let Susie take it from here…
+Susie Vickery is an mixed media artist who is based in London, Mumbai and China who combines embroidery, graphic storytelling and animation to produce amazing pieces of work that immortalise local icons.

 “I worked for many years as a theatrical tailor, specialising in period menswear.
 After moving to Nepal I began studying embroidery and this led to a degree in embroidered textiles by distance learning, completed in 2009.
 I have always used my experiences in different countries as inspiration for my work.
 While living in Nepal I worked with women”s handicraft groups.
 I now work with Tibetan artisans in China and with performance artists and small theatre companies in Mumbai.”

 “The work for my final degree show came out of my tailoring background.
 I wanted to look at the different working practices of tailors in various countries.
 I interviewed tailors in India, Nepal, Tibet and London, and illustrated the interviews in a graphic book using embroidery and fabric collage.
 The pages of the book are tailoring chest canvas and the page numbers are tape measures.

 “The last tailor interviewed, Alan Selzer, spoke of the term Cabbage, used to describe the fabric left over after cutting.
 In my research I came across the essay “On the Melancholy of Tailors” by Charles Lamb.
 Written in the early 19th Century, it is a satirical essay attributing the melancholy of tailors to the fact that they sit cross-legged and eat too much Cabbage.
 I illustrated the essay in the form of a long panel, referencing the Bayeux Tapestry, and as an animated film.”